 Whatever your unique strengths, leveraging them in a leadership capacity increases your worth to your organization—especially if you excel at the third tactic.

 That was 1773.
 He served as an express rider through start of the war in 1775.
 In one of countless messages Revere carried to New York during this period, Boston patriot Thomas Young referred to Revere as “Steady, vigorous, sensible, and persevering.”
-Whether it was riding express or printing money or casting cannons or even figuring out how to construct a gunpowder mill, Revere was tapped time and again because patriot higher-ups could count on him to get the job done, whatever it was and even if he’d never done it before, which oftentimes he had not.
+Whether it was riding express or printing money or casting cannons or even figuring out how to manufacture gunpowder, Revere was tapped time and again because patriot higher-ups could count on him to get the job done, whatever it was and even if he’d never done it before, which oftentimes he had not.

 That last fact highlights Revere’s strength at creative problem solving, something he reliably leveraged every day.
 It’s also one area that every leader at any level in an organization should cultivate.

-Take the ride itself.
+Take the ride for which he’s famous.
 Revere realized that if the British were to seize the powder stores at Concord, they might try to lock down Boston to prevent any word about the assault from spreading.
-Revere’s job was to spread the news, so coming home through Charlestown several days before his famous ride and the Battle of Lexington and Concord, he contrived the one-and-two lamp signal from North Church tower.
-That way, if he were unable to get back to Charlestown, the patriots there could still get the news and spread the alarm.
+Revere’s job was to spread the news, so coming home through Charlestown several days before his fabled ride and the Battle of Lexington and Concord, he contrived the one-and-two lamp signal from North Church tower.
+That way if he were unable to get back to Charlestown, the patriots there could still get the news and spread the alarm.

 Revere’s fears proved true.
 When the Brits did move, they seized almost every boat in town and placed sentries along the roads.
 Revere was able to get out by one of the few undiscovered boats, but the people in Charlestown already knew about the troops when Revere arrived because he’d charged someone with hanging the lights in the tower.
 The solution worked.